-The screenshot shows the Azure Storage Explorer interface for a 'sessionrecordings' SMB File share.
-The 'Connect' button in the top navigation bar is highlighted with a red box.
-The 'Windows' tab is selected, showing instructions to connect from a Windows PowerShell terminal using a storage account key.
-A PowerShell script is provided:

-''' $connectTestResult = Test-NetConnection -ComputerName $rsrcdstfile.core.windows.net -Port 445 if ($connectTestResult.TcpTestSucceeded) { Save the password so the drive will persist on reboot cmd.exe /C "cmdkey /add:$rsrcdstfile.core.windows.net" /user:"Azure\<storage account key>" /pass:"$DsjcnvSOpzwPxhckjtgGZU2t0lhA3PA0H8W0e+J9kuid6p7x11eqNMu0Xlx7" '''

-This script will check to see if this storage account is accessible via TCP port 445, which is the port SMB uses.
-If port 445 is available, your Azure file share will be persistently mounted.
-Your organization or internet service provider (ISP) may block port 445, however you may use Azure Point-to-Site (P2S) VPN, Azure Site-to-Site (S2S) VPN, or ExpressRoute to tunnel SMB traffic to your Azure file share over a different port.
+The screenshot shows the Azure Storage Explorer interface for the 'sessionrecordings' SMB File share.
+The 'Connect' button is highlighted with a red box.
+The 'Windows' tab is selected, showing PowerShell commands to connect using a storage account key.
+A red box highlights the command line: \$connectTestResult = Test-NetConnection -ComputerName \$rsrcdstfile.core.windows.net -Port 445.
+A tooltip explains that port 445 is used for SMB and that port 445 is available, the Azure file share will be persistently mounted.
+The tooltip also mentions using Azure Point-to-Site (P2S) VPN, Azure Site-to-Site (S2S) VPN, or ExpressRoute to tunnel SMB traffic to your Azure file share over a different port.